Coal Regulatory Program

 - Permitted but Inactive Mines

 - There are several other approved coal mine permits in Alaska, that are not currently active.
 Development and exploratory work have been ongoing at the Wishbone Hill Mine near Sutton.
-The Jonesville and Rosalie mine have approved permits, but are not active.
+The Jonesville and Wishbone Hill mines have approved permits, but are not active.
 All of these permits have extensive reclamation components, and lands disturbed by exploration or development activities are in an environmentally stable condition.

-- The Most Recently Permitted Mine - Two Bull Ridge
+- The Most Recently Permitted Mine - Jumbo Dome Mine

-- In 2012, DMLW recently approved a new mine permit for the Jumbo Dome Mine.
-That mine is owned and operated by Usibelli Coal Mine, Inc. and is located north Marguerite Creek Valley across the valley from the currently operating Poker Flats Mine.
+- In 2012, DMLW approved a new mine permit for the Jumbo Dome Mine.
+That mine is owned and operated by Usibelli Coal Mine, Inc. and is located north of the current operations in the Hoseanna Creek Watershed.